How to Make an Alcohol and Rosemary Treatment for Cellulite

 - 1 airtight, glass bottle

-- Chop the fresh rosemary into small pieces and place them in the glass bottle.
+- First, chop the fresh rosemary into small pieces and place them in the glass bottle.

-- Add the ethyl alcohol until it completely covers the rosemary.
+- Next, pour in the ethyl alcohol until it completely covers the rosemary.

-- Close the glass bottle tightly and store it in a dark place for 15 days.
+- Then, close the glass bottle tightly, and store it in a dark place for 15 days.